hallstrom91/fwk23s-grupp2-project/README.md

 ## Run Complete Project:

 ### `Auth and Backend Servers:`
-- You can find the Auth Server here - https://github.com/hallstrom91/fwk23s-grupp2-auth.git
+- You can find the Auth Server here:
 ```Auth
 https://github.com/hallstrom91/fwk23s-grupp2-auth.git
 ```

-- You can find the Backend Server here - <ADRESS>
+- You can find the Backend Server here:
 ```Backend
 LÄNK
 ```

-- You can find the Frontend Server here - <Adress>
+- You can find the Frontend Server here:
 ```Frontend
 LÄNK
 ```